luisstd/retroloop/README.md

 ## Feedback

-If you have any feedback, please use the feedback widget, open an issue or reach out at info@mail.retroloop.io
+If you have any feedback, please use the feedback widget, open an issue or reach out at <info@noisia.co>

+## Contributing

+Everyone is welcome to improve this project.
+See [CONTRIBUTING](https://github.com/luisstd/retroloop/blob/dev/CONTRIBUTING.md)

 ## License